why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/hybrid_graphics.md

 ```

 ###Dedicated NVIDIA GPU
 To use an external monitor or be able to offload rendering to the NVIDIA GPU, you'll need to follow the next steps.
 The external monitor will work when you switch to the NVIDIA GPU.
+This section applies to users interested in the propietary NVIDIA driver.

 ####Getting the necessary software
 1. [Install the correct Nvidia driver](install_proprietary.md).